celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ![Blobstream Commitment Diagram](/img/blobstream/blobstream-commitment-diagram.png)

-So to prove inclusion of a share to a Celestia block, we use Blobstream X as a source of truth, more information on Blobstream X can be found in [the overview](./blobstream.md#blobstream-x).
+So to prove inclusion of a share to a Celestia block, we use Blobstream as a source of truth.
+Currently, we will be using the Blobstream X implementation of Blobstream, more information on Blobstream X can be found in [the overview](./blobstream.md#blobstream-x).
 In a nutshell, Blobstream X attests to the data posted to Celestia in the Blobstream X contract via verifying a zk-proof of the headers of a batch of Celestia blocks.
 Then, it